hashicorp/hello-vault-go/README.md

 ## Integration Tests

-The following script will bring up the docker-compose environment, run the integration tests, and bring down the environment:
+The following script will bring up the docker-compose environment, run the curl commands above, verify the output, and bring down the environment:

 ```shell-session
 ./run-tests.sh